 Like most people, my history with New Year's Resolutions is less than spectacular.
 I've gone on diets in January only to eat three times as much to compensate in February.
 I've decided to run every day, and stopped after a single attempt; I've resolved to write a novel, and remained forever on the first page.
-I'm fairly confident that if I made a resolution on New Year's Eve not to touch a cigarette in 2018, I'd be on 40 a day by the middle of next week.
+I'm fairly confident that if I made a resolution on New Year's Eve not to touch a cigarette next year, I'd be on 40 a day by the middle of next week.
 And I don't even smoke.

 There's something about the idea of New Year's resolutions which make them hugely compelling... but only for about 24 hours.
 The first sense that we might be 'failing' or just finding it difficult seems to be enough to destabilise the whole endeavour.
 Partly that's because our resolutions are often based around giving up vices or other things that we might naturally compelled to keep doing – from smoking and drinking to making bad relationship decisions.
 But it's also because they feel a bit legalistic and arbitrary, as if we're just picking a date after which we will no longer make that mistake, or from which we'll suddenly start practicing that virtue.

 In truth, life just isn't that neat.
 We don't put our vices behind us overnight, nor can we suddenly turn over a new leaf.
 So instead of New Year's resolutions, we might be better of with an approach to self-improvement that takes a more realistic view of how people change: slowly and with a few setbacks along the way.